shlifedev/TarkovApp/README.md

 This Project for quickly develop my ideas. if have good idea i will add a few and simple features.

-Do not run Tarkov Game as an administrator! ey hook does not work.
+Do not run Tarkov Game as an administrator!
+Key hook does not work.
 * Build Require VS 2019